impress-parthenope/G-MONet/README.md

 * *model* contains trained weigths
 * *model.py* contains the model implementation
 * *testing.py* is the main script for testing
+In the folder data, an ICEYE SLC sample if GDANSK is provided.

 # Prerequisites
 This code is written on Ubuntu system for Python3.7 and uses Pytorch library.